msoneal0/MRCI/docs/README.md

  -status      : display status information about the host instance if it is currently running.
  -reset_root  : reset the root account password to the default password.
- -host        : start a new host instance. (this blocks) -default_pw  : show the default password.
+ -host        : start a new host instance. (this blocks) -host_trig   : start a new host instance. (this does not block) -default_pw  : show the default password.
  -public_cmds : run the internal module to list it's public commands. for internal use only.
  -exempt_cmds : run the internal module to list it's rank exempt commands. for internal use only.